 After the D-Day landings, the Americans in the West and the British & Canadians from the beaches in the East, began to spread out from their beachheads, and consolidate.
 The city of Caen was Gen. Montgomery’s first objective.
 It was expected to be taken on D+1 but, robustly defended by proved a tough nut to crack and wasn’t captured till 20 July – a month and a half later!

 Meanwhile the Americans had reached Saint Lo, and with elements German armour being withdrawn from their sector to help defend the final assault on Caen, they were able to exploit the situation by launching Operation Cobra on 25 July – the breakout.
-They quickly began to spread out, west into Brittany, north up the Cotentin Peninsula towards their main objective, the port of Cherbourg, and south towards Le Mans, while at the same time keeping up pressure on the German lines to the east.
+They quickly began to spread out, west into Brittany, south past Rennes, and south east towards Le Mans, while at the same time the British & Canadians were keeping up pressure on the German lines to the east.

 Naturally, the brilliant (not!) military strategist, Adolph Hitler, ordered Field Marshal Gunther von Kluge to counter-attack back toward Saint-Lo.
 Despite his protestations, Von Kluge was forced to gather what limited resources he had left in the 7th Army and attack west (Operation Luttich, 7 Aug).
 For a few days he made some progress but as Allied resources were brought to bear, especially air power, the offensive came to a halt.

-Meanwhile the US Army had picked up pace and began to swing around to the southeast, enveloping the extended German bulge.
+Meanwhile the US Army had picked up pace.
+They reached Le Mans on 12 Aug and began to swing swing north towards Alençon, encircling the extended German bulge.
 Everyone saw what was happening at the same moment!
 Von Kluge was replaced on 15 Aug by Field Marshal Walter Model who was then given permission to retreat.
 As the German Army started trying to extricate itself northeast in the direction of Paris, it was being pushed from behind by the US Army 29th & 7th Corps, while the US 15th raced north towards Argentan and the 2nd Canadian Corps, with General Stanisław Maczek’s 1st Polish Armoured division, raced south to meet them and shut the door.